 The industry acknowledges that there are perhaps thirty known examples of the Macintosh & Degraves Shilling.
+A minuscule number in anyone's language.

 An early written reference to the Macintosh & Degraves Shilling occurred in the 1864 Numismatic Chronicle by the President of the Royal Numismatic Society, William Sandys Wright Vaux.